IIIF/api/README.md

     * link from the API website to the main website (not relative to this repo) `[hyperlink text]({{ page.webprefix }}/end/point)`
     * External link `[anchor-text](http://example.com/end/point)`
     * Reference link `[text][link_name]` where link_name is expanded at the bottom of the page.

+## Contributions

+Contributions are welcome in the form of pull requests.
+By making such a pull request the contributor asserts that they have the right to license the contribution (of whatever form) such that content may be published under the CC-BY license by the IIIF Consortium, per our license statement on all specifications.